-After you have formed your corporation, you can decide to become a Sub-chapter S Corporation.
+After you have formed your corporation, you can decide to become a Subchapter S Corporation (S corporation).
 Here is information on this type of corporation and how to complete a Sub-chapter S Election Form.

-A Sub-chapter S Corporation (an S Corporation) is a corporation which elects "small business" status, which allows the corporation the benefits of limited liability of a corporation, but the tax rate of the individual shareholders.
+An S corporation is a corporation that elects "small business" status, under Subchapter S of the Internal Revenue Code.
+S corp status allows the corporation the limited liability benefits of a corporation, but the tax rate of the individual shareholders.

-The IRS has 8 qualifications for S Corporation status, including:
+The IRS qualifications for S Corporation status are:

 - It must be a domestic (U.S.) corporation, with no foreign investors;